abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 asked what the basis of his spiritual practice was, and he said, “I practice dying.”

-Question: As a guilt-ridden American, I can’t quite comprehend how to respond without guilt when I have caused harm, even inadvertently.
+Q: As a guilt-ridden American, I can’t quite comprehend how to respond without guilt when I have caused harm, even inadvertently.
 Could you walk through the non-guilt-oriented mental process of a person who has harmed or caused inconvenience to someone else?
 I’m thinking of the monk who falsely accused Sariputta.
 If that were me, I would practically have to leave the sangha out of embarrassment and shame.

-LPP: It’s essentially answered in the way the Buddha responded when the monk made his confession—“I falsely accused Sariputta”—and then asked for forgiveness.
+A: It’s essentially answered in the way the Buddha responded when the monk made his confession—“I falsely accused Sariputta”—and then asked for forgiveness.
 The Buddha said, “It’s recognizing one’s faults as faults, one’s unskillful action as unskillful action and wishing to make